-- 9.2.2 Zone Meetings are open to any individual who wants to attend the meeting. - 9.2.3 Zone Meetings shall occur at least quarterly and follow the guidance provided by the Zones Communications and Reporting SOP. - 9.2.4 Each Zone Representative is chosen by vote of the present and eligible voting members of the Zone. - 9.2.4.1 Nominations for each Zone Representative shall come from the Zone membership. - 9.2.5 Each Zone Representative has the following responsibilities: - 9.2.5.1 Serve as the primary liaison between the zone membership, the Zones Liaison, the Board, NCTTRAC Committee, and staff. - 9.2.5.2 Report grassroots activity to the Zones Liaison at least quarterly. - 9.2.5.3 Represent the collective vote of the members in the Zone. - 9.2.5.4 Call or postpone Zone Meetings. - 9.2.5.4.1 Further clarification of responsibilities regarding conduct of meetings is found in the Conducting Official Business Meetings SOP. - 9.2.5.5 Ensure that timely Zone Representative elections are held as described in the Zone Communication and Reporting SOP. - 9.2.6 The Zones Liaison to the Board (Zones Liaison) has the following responsibilities: - 9.2.6.1 Serve as the primary liaison between each of the eight (8) Zone Representatives and the Board of Directors, NCTTRAC Committees, and staff. - 9.2.6.2 Report grassroots activity to the Board of Directors and NCTTRAC's General Membership on a periodic basis as approved by the Board. - 9.2.6.3 Represent the collective vote of the Zone Representatives. - 9.2.7 Call for removal of, or complaint against, any Zone Representative shall be delegated to the Executive Committee for investigation and recommendation.
-The recommendation shall be presented to the Board for action.

-9.2.8 Zone Representatives shall biannually elect one Zones Liaison to serve on the Board as a voting member.
-That voting member cannot simultaneously serve as an Officer or Standing Committee/Subcommittee Chair.

-9.2.8.1 The Zones Liaison to the Board of Directors must be a documented representative of a NCTTRAC Member organization in good standing.
+- 9.2.3 Zone Meetings shall occur at least quarterly and follow the guidance provided by the Zones Communications & Reporting SOP. - 9.2.4 Each Zone Representative is chosen by vote of the present and eligible voting members of the Zone. - 9.2.4.1 Nominations for each Zone Representative shall come from the Zone membership. - 9.2.5 Each Zone Representative has the following responsibilities: - 9.2.5.1 Serve as the primary liaison between the zone membership, the Zones Liaison, the Board, NCTTRAC Committee, and staff. - 9.2.5.2 Report grassroots activity to the Zones Liaison at least quarterly. - 9.2.5.3 Represent the collective vote of the members in the Zone. - 9.2.5.4 Call or postpone Zone Meetings. - 9.2.5.4.1 Further clarification of responsibilities regarding conduct of meetings is found in the Conducting Official Business Meetings SOP. - 9.2.5.5 Ensure that timely Zone Representative elections are held as described in the Zone Communication & Reporting SOP. - 9.2.6 The Zones Liaison has the following responsibilities: - 9.2.6.1 Serve as the primary liaison between each of the eight (8) Zone Representatives and the Board of Directors, NCTTRAC Committees, and staff. - 9.2.6.2 Report grassroots activity to the Board of Directors and NCTTRAC's General Membership on a periodic basis as approved by the Board. - 9.2.6.3 Represent the collective vote of the Zone Representatives. - 9.2.7 Call for removal of, or complaint against, any Zone Representative shall be delegated to the Executive Committee for investigation and recommendation.
+The recommendation shall be presented to the Board for action. - 9.2.8 Zone Representatives shall biannually elect one Zones Liaison to serve on the Board as a voting member.
+That voting member cannot simultaneously serve as an Officer or Standing Committee/Subcommittee Chair. - 9.2.8.1 The Zones Liaison must be a documented representative of a NCTTRAC Member organization in good standing.